maldoinc/wireup/docs/pages/annotations.md

-Wireup relies on various kind of type annotations or hints to be able to autowire dependencies.
+Autowiring relies on annotations or hints to be able to inject dependencies.
 When it is not possible to automatically locate a given dependency the argument must be annotated with additional metadata.